Police: Two teenage employees accused of elder abuse at Heritage Springs Memory Care in Lewisburg

 - A 93-year-old woman with her breasts exposed and her bed defecated.

-- A 100-year-old man sitting on the toiler with no pants on and a video of him laying on the floor moaning.
+- A 100-year-old man sitting on the toilet with no pants on and a video of him laying on the floor moaning.

 - A 94-year-old woman laying unconscious on the floor with a label that reads "Dead as hell."